-Mean-field theories have been notably successful in capturing much of the global behaviour of macroscopic systems.
-Nevertheless, they cannot reproduce details such as the functional form of the order parameters or the peculiarities of the critical phenomena.
+Mean-field methods have been notably successful in capturing much of the global behaviour of macroscopic systems.
+Nevertheless, they cannot reproduce details such as the exact functional form of the order parameters or the peculiarities of the critical phenomena.
 Still, they are notably useful to understand what is going on and get a feeling of the quantitative behaviour of real systems.
 Beyond mean-field theory, the scaling theory has been very successful in describing the phenomenology of phase transitions.
-It was later justified with the development of the renormalisation group ideas which gave a concrete means to calculate, for instance, critical exponents.
+It was later derived with the renormalisation group which gave a concrete means to calculate, for instance, critical exponents.
+Universality, that is the fact that problems with very different microscopic characteristics can have the same quantitative behaviour of macroscopic observables close to criticality, was then justified.